Login | Register

 +

-Adding strip of colorful tape on end of paddle helps track incoming ball and protects paddle from scuffing.
+Adding strip of colorful tape on end of paddle can helps track incoming ball and protect paddle from scuffing.

 It's also a good place to add your name with a marker.